jacovanwijk/react-native-web/README.md

 - **Emulators**

-To be able to see what your app will look like on a real device install emulators.
+To be able to see what your app will look like on a real device during development install emulators.
 Macbook users are able to install emulators for both Android and iOS, Window users are only able to install a Android emulator.

 - Install guide to [Android](https://docs.expo.dev/workflow/android-studio-emulator/) emulator